yubodiwu/Exploration_In_Java/README.md

 }
 ```

 And that's a very barebones REST api using Spring!
+Sample code of everything described in this tutorial is in this repository in "RestfulTest".